Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/revit.md

 ## Commands.cs

 This is the main code that will run with Revit.
 Copy the following content into `Commands.cs`.
+The main point of interest is the `DesignAutomationReadyEvent` event, triggered when the application is ready to run.
+The `HandleDesignAutomationReadyEvent` implements our custom code.

 ```csharp
 using Autodesk.Revit.ApplicationServices;